 - Check local requirements.
 Contact your city or county building department to find out if contractors need a local license, permit, or registration to work in your area.

 - Verify specialty licenses.
 If your project involves plumbing, electrical, HVAC, or other specialty trades, those contractors should hold state-issued specialty licenses.
-Check the No state board for specialty license verification.
+Check the Kentucky Department of Housing, Buildings and Construction (HBC) — licenses electrical (KRS 227A), plumbing (KRS 318), and HVAC (KRS 198B.650-.689) only.
+No state general-contractor license. for specialty license verification.

 - Ask for proof of insurance.
 Even without a licensing requirement, any reputable contractor should carry general liability insurance and workers' compensation insurance.
 Ask for certificates before signing a contract.